devopsx/action-torrent/README.md

 # Torrent Action

-This GitHub action allows you to generate and publish torrent files for your release assets.
-Useful when the files are large.
-Initial seeding is performed using corresponding GitHub release assets as webseeds.
+This GitHub action allows you to generate and publish torrent files for your release assets, which is useful when the files are large.
+Initial seeding is performed using the corresponding GitHub release assets as webseeds.

 ## Usage